 Life in Mexico is one of varying contrasts.
 You learn something new every day.
 You may spend your leisure time in the sophisticated resort town of Cancun on a weekend.
 The next weekend, you can sweat it out exploring the steamy jungles.
 Or spend a couple of days contemplating the ingenuity of our ancestors as you wander through the awe-inspiring Aztec ruins.

 To know more about living and teaching in Mexico, do click on our section here.

-Canada is one of the most welcoming countries in the world.
+Canada In North America is one of the most welcoming countries in the world.
 The people are hospitable, the streets are safe and the country cares for its residents and citizens with an excellent health care system and social welfare network.
 Teachers in Canada earn around $2000 or more per month depending on experience and qualifications.
 Teaching in Canada will enable you to an excellent quality of life in one of the most beautiful and peaceful countries in the world.

 Canada is, area-wise, the second-largest country in the world, so there is a lot of it to explore.
 Just as a diverse population is one of its most attractive features, the country also has an extremely diverse range of terrain, climate and culture within its borders.